 Suffice to say, getting published in Real Life is nowhere near as easy.
 Publishing companies are notorious for their arbitrary selection process, and even assuming the book is as brilliant as all the characters say, it's not like being good at writing is an easy segue into actually getting published.
 Interestingly, the process is portrayed as quite difficult if the topic involves more than a couple of lines of expository dialog, making this similar in execution to an Instant Expert versus a character who must spend several episodes training.

-one would think they'd know better.
-Regardless, this trope persists for one very simple reason- conflict.
+Considering that most stories are written by writers, one would think they'd know better.
+Regardless, this trope persists for one very simple reason—conflict.
 Books, especially tell-all books, are a great way of forcing characters to interact with each other, particularly the writer, in a very focused manner.
 The existence of this book, which people everywhere will read, creates privacy issues that must be somehow solved by the end of the plot.
 Rejection slips, unless a plot centerpoint, generally aren't that interesting.

-Reasonably often this trope if justified by the connections the character in question has.
+Reasonably often, this trope is justified by the connections the character in question has.
 If they're friends with a famous person, a famous person themselves, or know people involved in publishing circles, then getting published quickly is a fairly plausible task.
 Note that this will rarely, if ever, be stated outright.